webix-hub/docs/data/desktop/components.md

 </div>

-<h2 style="clear:both;"/>Context Components</h2>
+<h2 style="clear:both;"/>Context Widgets</h2>

-Context components let displaying spatial and temporal information on some user's action, such as click on a button or filling in a field.
+Context widgets let displaying spatial and temporal information on some user's action, such as click on a button or filling in a field.

 <div class="components_group" style="padding-left:10px;">
 	<div>